florentianayuwono/DigitalIT/README.md

 This is the very first task that the users need to complete in order to be able to use our service.
 This data will then be stored in DigitalIT database and will be used to generate insights and recommended strategies.

-**Current Progress** - a form that enable users to key in business information such as:
+**Current Progress** - a form that enables users to key in business information such as:
 1. Business name
 2. Focus area or categories